-Potential impacts from the Site which may have affected local populations during the assessment period include nuisance from noise, vibration, dusts, landscape and visuals impacts, and impacts to groundwater.
+Potential impacts from the Site which may affect local populations include nuisance from noise, vibration, dusts, landscape and visual impacts, and impacts to groundwater.
 The potential extent of these will be limited to the local community surrounding the Site.
-As identified in Section 3.1.2., the geographical study area for the assessment covers the development area and a study area of 500 m from the EIA boundary.
-Assessment of potential impacts to the population of this local community will be based on residents living closest to the Site and within this 500 m buffer area.
-These potential impacts have been assessed in the respective chapters of: Soils and Geology (Chapter 5), Water (Chapter 6), Air Quality (Chapter 7), Noise and Vibration (Chapter 9); and Landscape and Visual (Chapter 11).
+As identified in Section 3.1.2, the geographical study area for the assessment covers the EIA boundary area and a buffer zone of 500 m from the EIAR study boundary.
+Assessment of potential impacts to the population of this local community has been based on residents living closest to the Site and within this 500 m buffer area.
+These potential impacts have been assessed in the respective chapters of: Soils and Geology (Chapter 5), Water (Chapter 6), Air Quality (Chapter 7), Noise and Vibration (Chapter 8); and Landscape and Visual (Chapter 10).

-A total of 18 No. existing residential dwellings are found to be currently within 500 m of the EIA boundary, with 6 No. of these sitting within 250 m of the EIA boundary.
-It is noted that population increase has taken place in the Rathmore ED during the assessment period, however this was by a smaller percentage than was seen regionally or in the State.
+A total of 17 No. existing third-party residential dwellings are found to be currently within 500 m of the Site boundary.
+Of those identified, 5 No. residential receptors are located within 250 m of the Site boundary.
+It is noted that residential development and population increases in the Rathmore ED are lower than those observed regionally or in the State.

 These receptors are valued with a 'High' sensitivity.
-Based on the assessment of environmental impacts (identified above) in other chapters of this rEIAR it is considered that the magnitude of impact on the population dynamics of the local community has been considered to be 'Low' and 'Adverse'.
+Based on the assessment of environmental impacts (identified above) in other chapters of this EIAR it is considered that the magnitude of impact on the population dynamics of the local community from the Proposed Development will be 'low (adverse)'.

-The populations within the surrounding area have increased during the assessment period and it is considered that the Site has had a 'negligible (adverse)' direct or indirect impact on the population size, age distribution, density and household composition in the study area or in the Rathmore ED during the same period.
+The populations within the surrounding area have increased over recent years and it is considered that the Proposed Development will have a negligible (adverse) direct or indirect impact on the population size, age distribution, density and household composition in the study area or in the Rathmore ED.

-Employment levels at the Site have remained the same during the assessment period, therefore the potential direct impact on local population growth due to workers migrating to the area was considered to be 'negligible (adverse)'.
+The potential direct impact from the Proposed Development on local population growth due to workers migrating to the area is 'negligible (adverse)'.